dejanu/killercoda_deal/course/imperative_vs_declarative/step1.md

 ### Objects

-* To obtain a comprehensive list of available objects, you can simply execute the command: `kubectl api-resources -oname`{{exec}}
+* To obtain a comprehensive list of available objects, you can simply execute the command: `kubectl api-resources`{{exec}}

 * Check the pods running in `playground` namespace: `kubectl -n playground get po`{{exec}}